equivalent/equivalent.github.io/_posts/article/2019-02-14-duck-type-ducktyping-in-rails.md

 > as if duck_ids is `[]`  in that case Rails adds ` AND 1=0 ` to the SQL
 > call.
 Again I just wanted to show you one from of duck type in Rails

+Point of this section is to show you there are many ways how to write simmilar piece of logic.
+If you need to write an `if` statement chances are the whole code can be re-wrote other way with a duck type.
+Sometimes it's not worth it and `if` statement more readable code.
+But lot of times duck typing will help you speed up the particular part of application.

+### SOLID Ducks and Rails

 ...article still in progress